liuzihau/tata/design.md

-# tata — intra-block delta model for masked-diffusion LMs
+# tata — Think-Anchored Talk Adapter

+> **tata** — *Think-Anchored Talk Adapter*: a lightweight 2-layer adapter
+> that predicts per-iteration hidden-state corrections for masked-diffusion
+> LMs (LLaDA-8B, Dream-7B), anchored to the backbone's first full forward
+> so errors can't compound across iterations.

 A research note in the style of an informal short paper.
 Audience: a reader who's never seen this project and wants to understand *why* it